BLE-LTER/ble-handbook/handbook.md

 Somewhat exhaustive list of website technologies we use:
 - Netlify for hosting and deployment
-- A Github repo as both production and development source code
+- A Github repo as both production and development source code at https://github.com/BLE-LTER/LTER-website
 - Bootstrap 4 for pre cooked CSS and Javascript
 - FontAwesome for icons
 - Leaflet for maps